Contributing guidelines#

 Compare PyCFAST with CFAST Verification cases.
 Ensure you have run

-Run all tests (units + verification) with:
+Run all tests (units + doctest + verification, excluding validation) with:

-make test # or pytest tests/
+make test

 Code Style#